codingforeternity/datascience/Recommender-Systems.md

 #### ["People Who Like This Also Like ... " Part 2: Finding Similar Music using Matrix Factorization](http://www.benfrederickson.com/matrix-factorization/) (1/31/17)
 * "Matrix Factorization methods can generate matches that are impossible to find with the techniques in my original [IR] post [below]."
-* Covered techniques: Latent Semantic Analysis ([SVD](https://jeremykun.com/2016/04/18/singular-value-decomposition-part-1-perspectives-on-linear-algebra/) of BM25 weights), (Implicit) Alternating Least Squares (aka Collaborative Filtering (for implicit datasets))
+* Covered techniques: Latent Semantic Analysis ([SVD](https://jeremykun.com/2016/04/18/singular-value-decomposition-part-1-perspectives-on-linear-algebra/) of BM25 weights), (Implicit) Alternating Least Squares (aka Collaborative Filtering (for implicit feedback datasets))
 * Spotify uses a matrix factorization technique called [Logistic Matrix Factorization]() to generate their lists of related artists.
 This method has a similar idea to Implicit ALS: it's a confidence weighted factorization on binary preference data - but uses a logistic loss instead of a least squares loss

 #### ["People Who Like This Also Like ... " Part 1: Distance Metrics for Fun and Profit](http://www.benfrederickson.com/distance-metrics/) (1/30/17)